vbwagner/ctypescrypto/README.md

 X509 certificates
 -----------------

+Certificates are cryptographically signed documents, which tie together public key and some attributes of key owner (certificate subject).
+Certificates are signed by some trusted organizations called Certificate Authorities (one which have issued given certificate, is called certificate issuer).
+Your browser or operating system typically have predefined store of the trusted CA certificates (although nothing prevent you from running your own CA using openssl command line utility, and trust only it).

+Certificates are described in [RFC 5280](http://tools.ietf.org/html/rfc5280)

 Module **ctypescrypto.x509** contains objects **X509** which represents certificate (and can be constructed from string, contained PEM or DER certificate) and object **X509Store** which is a store of trusted